 Your outdoor space will magnetically draw family and friends if it has features they find appealing.

 - A fire pit is a proven winner.
 Food and fire have brought humans together since the dawn of time.

 - Give wee ones the gift of magical thinking with an outdoor playhouse.

 - Add whimsy with a chalkboard fence that both kids and fun-loving adults will enjoy.

 - Add a doggie window in your fence to entertain Spot.
 Installing a dog run may even boost your home’s value.
 FYI: It’s been said that pets are one of the top reasons why people buy houses.

-Hot sun, rain, wind gusts, and bugs are the archenemy of good times.
+Hot sun, rain, wind gusts, and bugs can send you running right back inside.
 Here are tips and strategies to help you throw shade on Mother Nature:

 - Rig glass fence windscreens to the keep your BBQ fires burning.

 - Screen in your porch or deck against bugs.